Updated January 12, 2019

 Duh, you’re probably saying…. aren’t we all getting older?
 Yes, that is true.
 I would add the good news is we are living longer, but the bad news is (somedays) we’re living longer.
 The aches and pains in the morning do stack up as those gray hairs (if you’re lucky enough to get them without becoming “bulbed” as my daughter used to call bald people when she was young) start to mount.
 While growing older is a blessing, on some days it can also feel like a curse.
 I know I’ve asked myself why my body has “wear” parts?
 Why can’t I look as lean as my 18 and 22-year-old sons who don’t have to watch what they eat (but I digress).

 When we age, the unfortunate fact is our mobility goes the wrong direction.
 Stepping over a shower curb can be a dangerous thing.
 It is the cause of many expensive and challenging hospital stays.
 When you have a one level shower entry there is no curb to trip over.
 These zero clearance shower base designs are growing rapidly in the remodeling market -even though few new home builders (even construction companies who build in 55+ lifestyle communities) incorporate them in new home designs.
+A zero threshold shower can be made with either a tile floor or with a durable acrylic pan with a linear drain you see below.
 If you want to stay safe the one level designs are increasingly important as you age.

 Compelling reason #2 to ditch the shower curb.
 You’ll save space.